One of our niche talents at Helec is our ability to offer a full turnkey solution.

 A CHP unit(s) produces thermal energy and operates as the ‘lead’ boiler in a plant room generating & providing a calculated thermal load for the sites space heating and domestic hot water whilst simultaneously generating onsite available electrical power, thus further reducing building & stakeholder running costs.

 Other benefits include helping businesses meet their BREEAM targets and improving performance efficiencies over longer lifetime expectations.

 Also, for social landlords and affordable housing providers, the need for intrusive access to tenants dwellings for periodic gas safe boiler servicing & maintenance schedules are no longer required.

-Communal boiler systems provide significant carbon reductions compared to other energy sources.
+Communal boiler systems provide significant carbon reductions compared to other multiple energy sources.
 The table below compares district heating scheme emissions to single domestic heating systems.